Auriel3003/samael/src/content/blog/diary5.md

 Spreading the news among my buddies was intense. **Tayyab**, my trusted friend, went all out broadcasting it. **Kartik, Sanket,** and **Prasad** were hyped, matching my vibe. **Bhavya**, my partner-in-crime during interviews, didn't make it, but his happiness for my win hit differently—almost got me feeling emotional. 🎉

+Then there were the special friends, rallying their whole hostel crew to join in the happiness.
+The vibes were contagious.
+And those few friends who were eagerly waiting for my success?
+They made it feel like their win too.
+Plus, one friend had double reasons to celebrate, adding to the crazy mix of emotions today. 🎉🎉

 Hostel life turned into a mini rave. **Chaitanya and Anuj** threw party of sweets and snacks for a surprise bash.
 We partied hard, the genuine happiness around me making it an epic night. 🏠✨

 But then, as the night crept in, doubts clawed at me. ***Why me?
 Were others more deserving?
 Did I steal this chance?
 Mixed emotions—my success brought joy, but their misses hit hard.*** 😔